 Sir Nigel Thrift is the Executive Director of the Schwarzman Scholars and a noted geographer.
-Thrift studied geography at the University of Wales and earned a Ph.D from the University of Bristol.
+Thrift studied geography at the University of Wales, Lampeter and earned a Ph.D from the University of Bristol.
 He has been influential in the fields of geography and economics, and is even credited with inventing the term soft capitalism.

 His work has extended beyond geography to the impacts of capitalism and labor markets.
-He has provided extensive leadership in his field, including as a Pro-Vice-Chancellor for Research at Oxford University and as Vice Chancellor at Warwick.
+He has provided extensive leadership in his field, including as a Pro-Vice-Chancellor for Research at University of Oxford and as Vice Chancellor at University of Warwick.
 In his position at Warwick, he emerged as a controversial figure in light of draconian cuts to research faculty which coincided rather unfortunately with some significant pay increases for himself.
 Students at Warwick have fiercely opposed these pay increases and remain opposed to them to this day.

 He has been awarded the University of Helsinki Medal, the Newbigin Prize, Victoria Medal of the Royal Geographical Society, and the Scottish Geographical Medal.
 He was knighted by the Queen 2015.